Sriracha Deviled Eggs

 These will definitely keep in the refrigerator for a day or two, so you might want to double the recipe.

-Eggs are a very low-glycemic food, and this recipe is great for any phase of the South Beach Diet.
+Eggs are a great low-carb food, and this recipe is great for any phase of the South Beach Diet and most any other low-carb eating plan.
 Full-fat mayo is a limited food for South Beach, but in the small amount used in this recipe it would be okay.